Northwest of Radochów, on the other side of the alvary Mountain.

 |1881||described by Aleksander Ostrowicz in his tourist guidebook.|

-Jaskinia Radochowska (Cave of Radochów) is named after nearby cave Radochów.
-The cave is almost horizontal, not very well developed and visited by the light of a torch.
-The cave consists of three parallel passages and a fourth on which crosses and connects them.
+Jaskinia Radochowska (Cave of Radochów) is named after the nearby village Radochów.
+The cave is almost horizontal, not very well developed and visited by the light of torches.
+The cave consists of three parallel passages and a fourth one which crosses and connects them.
 Originally the cave had three entrances, but one of them collapsed.
-The cave is knwon for centuries and has been praised as a tourist attraction numerous times.
+The cave is known for centuries and has been praised as a tourist attraction numerous times.
 Here is one example:

 The entrance to the caves is inconvenient; there are two spacious caves with numerous stalactitic deposits.
 Crystal clear water constantly comes from these deposits.
 Although these stalactites are immature and the cave cannot even be compared with other caves of this type, for example those in Adelsberg, it is still worth to visit for those who did not have the possibility to see bigger caves.
 It might also be useful to mention that the cave, as many other caves of this type, is wet, the water is constantly coming down from its roof so visiting it in elegant outfit is not practical.

 Text by Aleksander Ostrowicz (1881).